 How to Ask

 How you ask me to give is just as important as what you are asking me to support.
-Even if you have received financial support from me in the past, all fund requests in 2023 will require a formal request form to be completed.
+Even if you have received financial support from me in the past, all fund requests require a formal request form to be completed.

 - Application Process.
 One application process is used for community sponsorships, charitable giving requests and Employee Led Philanthropy.